- Books, Literature, and Writing

 Finally, here are some tips on what to avoid when promoting your work.
 I've learned these lessons the hard way, and hopefully, these warnings will stop you from doing the same.

 - Don’t pay sites to promote or review your work.
 They don’t pay off.

 - Don’t rush.
 Take your time with each step, and make sure it’s done right.
 If it takes you a week’s worth of writing time to send out review inquiries, so be it.
 Don't set deadlines for yourself unless you think you need one to stay on track.
 If you don't meet a deadline, don't think of it as a failure.
 Keep going until you get it right.
-You don't want to have to correct your mistakes later (typos, bad covers, table of contents, etc.).
+You don't want to have to correct your mistakes later (typos, bad covers, adding a table of contents, etc.).

-- Don’t over promote.
+- Don’t over-promote.
 Take a break if you’re overloading your social media sites with your promos and the “likes” and “favorites” stop coming.